SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

    1. The administrator presses the Delete button
    2. The system verifies that the related module is not active
    3. The system deletes the question
-   4. The system deletes all related answers
+   4. The system deletes all related answers options
    5. End of flow

 ##### 17. Delete question when related module is inactive and has module response (step 13 of basic flow)